YosefSchwartz/OOP_EX2/README.md

 # Pokemon game
 ***Authors:** Eden Shkuri & Yosef Schwartz*

-In this project we implemented a Pokemon game whitch contains agents and Pokemons, and the purpose of the game is that the agens will collect the highest score by eating Pokemon when each has a different value.
+In this project we implemented a Pokemon game which contains agents and Pokemons, and the purpose of the game is that the agens will collect the highest score by eating Pokemon when each has a different value.
-The game was implemented by a directed weighted graph with graph's algorithms.
+The game was based by a directed weighted graph with graph's algorithms.

 ##### The game based of 2 parts -
 api - contains all the graph classes, e.g. edge data, node data, directed weighted graph, graph algorithms and so.